CHA2DS2-VAScStart Assessment

 What counts as vascular disease?

-Myocardial infarction, peripheral arterial disease, or aortic plaque (adds +1).
+History of myocardial infarction, peripheral arterial disease or aortic plaque (adds +1).

 Q